 Have you tried Instant Pot cheeseburger soup yet??
 It’s a fun pressure cooker meal that your kids will love and will make you come back for seconds.

-This one is really easy….but then again all of my recipes are easy to make!
+This one is really easy.
+Then again all of my Instant Pot soup recipes are easy to make!

 Oh, my apron you ask…yep that is personalized through Snapfish as well!
 Super cute right??!!